 Nevertheless, quality research cannot be rushed.
 Given this, it is encouraged that students and Ph.D. advisors begin work on the research project as early as possible.
-Often, for students employing a typical four year timeline, the third year is appropriately used to define the research topic and generate the proposal.
+Often, for students employing a typical four year timeline, the third year is appropriately used to define the research topic and generate the proposal (or fifth year for a six year timeline).
 The earlier this occurs during this time the better.
 The gradual use of TECH 699 credits is one way to encourage such progress, although the bulk of them should be taken only after the student has completed the preliminary examination and has an approved dissertation proposal.